-If your location is larger, or your acoustics are so challenging that you need a lot of speakers, you need a license to stream radio.
-Businesses like this often form partnerships with streaming companies so they can play custom playlists that are just right for their patrons.
+If you don’t meet these conditions, you need a license to play the radio.
+Businesses like this often form partnerships with streaming companies so they can use custom playlists that are just right for their patrons.

 Radio, Business, and the Law